topolskib/transformers/docs/source/model_doc/tapas.rst

 Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you just want to perform inference (i.e. making predictions), you can do the following:
+If you just want to perform inference (i.e. making predictions) in a non-conversational setup, you can do the following:

         >>> from transformers import TapasTokenizer, TapasForQuestionAnswering
         >>> import pandas as pd